Trading-Journal/trading-journal-authentication/README.md

   * Improve SecurityConfigurationTest with admin access
 * Postman Test run
 * Test Coverage with fail under X percent
-* Interface for Application User/Application User Repository (and other Entities if needed)
-  * This should allow user storage to be in another DB then MongoDB
 * Delete account
 * Lib for token validation to be used in other projects
   * ApplicationUser Interface, ContextUser and Token Provider, JwtTokenAuthenticationFilter and All JWT package must be here